Connection between a degenerate particle flow model and a free boundary problem: Introduction

+The existence of solutions to \eqref{fb}--\eqref{fb.ic} is obtained by applying a change of variables which transforms it into a semilinear equation on a constant domain (a ball) with time-dependent coefficients coupled with an ordinary differential equation (ODE).
+From this latter system an approximated problem is then considered by adding a truncation operator with parameter $\eps>0$ and a time regularization with parameter $\delta>0$ to the equations.
+The limits $\delta\to 0$, $\eps\to 0$ are performed (in this order) by deriving suitable uniform estimates for the approximated solution and by employing Aubin-Lion's Lemma.

+A remarkable aspect of the result contained in Theorem \ref{thm.fb} is the fact that the solution $\rho$ to \eqref{1}--\eqref{2} is {\em discontinuous} along the critical set $\pa E(t) = \{ |x|=R(t) \}$, as the density remains above the critical value $\rho_{cr}$ inside $E(t)=\{|x|\leq R(t)\}$ and stays below $\rho_{cr}$ outside $E(t)$.
+In fact, the evolution of $\rho(t)$ is driven by diffusion inside $E(t)$, which pushes $\rho(t)$ downwards towards the critical value $\rho_{cr}$.
+As a consequence of mass conservation, the domain $E(t)$ expands, i.e.~$R(t)$ grows with time.
+On the other hand, outside $E(t)$ the solution $\rho(t)$ coincides with the initial datum since the equation \eqref{1} reduces to $\pa_t\rho(t)=0$ in $\Omega\backslash\overline{E(t)}$.
+As a consequence of these combined phenomena, the solution is discontinuous across the border of $E(t)$ for every time $t>0$.
+Notice the agreement between these observations and statement (iii) for the case $\rho_\infty<\rho_{cr}$ in Theorem~\ref{thm.ltb.diff}: as a matter of fact, the hypothesis that the set $\{\rho_{0}>\rho_{cr}\}$ has positive measure has been also assumed in the proof of Theorem \ref{thm.fb}.

 The arrangement of the paper is the following.
-In Section \ref{sec.ex} we prove Thr.~\ref{thm.existence}.
-In Section \ref{sec.longtime} we prove Thr.~\ref{thm.ltb.diff}.
-In Section \ref{sec.fb} we show that \eqref{1}--\eqref{2} can be formally equivalently reformulated as a free boundary problem at least in the case of radially symmetric initial data which are decreasing in the radial coordinate.
-Finally, in Section \ref{sec.numerics} several numerical experiments for the solution behaviour are presented, showing the convergence towards the constant steady state in the supercritical case (which is expected from the analysis), as well as a segregation phenomenon for initial data with subcritical mass.
+In Section \ref{sec.ex} we prove Theorem~\ref{thm.existence}.
+In Section \ref{sec.longtime} we prove Theorem~\ref{thm.ltb.diff}.
+In Section \ref{sec.fb} we prove Theorem\ref{thm.fb}.
+Finally, in Section \ref{sec.numerics}, several numerical experiments for the solution behavior are presented, showing the convergence towards the constant steady state in the supercritical case (which is expected from the analysis), as well as a segregation phenomenon for initial data with subcritical mass.